“Can you please explain how to translate ‘get’ into Spanish for active and passive causative sentences?” – Real Fast Spanish Subscriber.

 Español: El coche se arregló la semana pasada.

-Before wrapping up this section, there is another option that we need to consider with passive causative sentences and that is when the change is happening to someone (e.g. a body part) as opposed to something (the car or the house), we can get away without a rearrangement and go straight to a reflexive verb.
+Before wrapping up this section, there is another option that we need to consider with passive causative sentences.
+When the change is happening to someone (e.g. a body part) as opposed to something (the car or the house), we can get away without a rearrangement and go straight to a reflexive verb.

 I got my hair cut.

 In this sentence, the agent of the change is the hairdresser, so it is a passive causative sentence.
 But, it is happening to me as opposed to a house or a car, so we can use the reflexive form of cortar to express this idea without rearranging the sentence.

 Or, another example:

 English: I got my eyes checked.